Oltenian Sahara

 Due to the sudden desertification in the area, the name "Oltenian Sahara" quickly caught on among the locals.
-Dăbuleni has likewise gained the nickname the "capital" of the Oltenian Sahara and it is the only place in Europe where a sand museum exists.
-Despite some modest attempts to prevent further desertification in the area, the process is still ongoing at a rate of 1,000 ha per year and is unlikely to stop unless more drastic measures are taken.
+Dăbuleni has likewise gained the nickname the "capital" of the Oltenian Sahara, and it is the only place in Europe where a sand museum exists.
+Despite some modest attempts to prevent further desertification in the area, the process is still ongoing at a rate of 1,000 ha per year.
+It is unlikely to stop unless more drastic measures are taken.

+In July 2025, Romania's Ministrul Mediului (minister of the environment), Diana Buzoianu, announced that "Romania is facing a serious environmental problem in the south of the country: over 100,000 hectares have turned into desert or are about to become desert."
+The obvious solution underway is afforestation and reforestation.
+In the previous 2 years, approximately 9,000 hectares of trees were planted, and in 2025-6 the goal is to plant another 18,000 hectares.